memo33/transparent-texture-fix-dll/README.md

-# Transparent Base Texture DLL for SimCity 4
+# Transparent Texture Fix DLL for SimCity 4

-A DLL plugin for SimCity 4 that fixes the underground view bug (water bug) that occurs on lots using overlay textures without a base texture.
+A DLL plugin for SimCity 4 that fixes the underground view bug (water bug) that occurs on lots using overlay textures without a base texture, after exiting the underground view.

-This plugin provides a base texture (0xF83443FA) that is transparent.
-Lots using overlay textures without a base texture need to be updated to use this transparent base texture instead.

 ## System requirements